-Common myrtle is a small, original, flower-bearing and very ornamental shrub.
+Common myrtle is a small, original, flower-bearing and very ornamental garden shrub.

 Basic common myrtle facts